 Adam Hunter '15 and Hailey Cleek '16 are awarded Vann Fellowships in Biomedical Ethics Research at the Mayo Clinic for the summer of 2014; read a related article.
-A panel discussion on "Sochi 2014: Gender, Ethics, Sport," is hosted by Russian Studies and co-sponsored by the Vann Center; a related Davidsonian article by Olympic contender Caroline Queen '14 is posted here.
-Dave Perry begins teaching a course on Ethics and Warfare.
+A panel discussion on "Sochi 2014: Gender, Ethics, Sport," is hosted by Russian Studies and co-sponsored by the Vann Center; read a related Davidsonian article by Olympic contender Caroline Queen '14.
+Prof. Dave Perry begins teaching a course on ethics and warfare.

 Along with student groups affiliated with Amnesty International, Half the Sky, and International Justice Mission, the Vann Center cosponsors a "Write for Rights" letter/petition campaign on behalf of human-rights advocates in several countries.

 Margaret Edson, educator and Pulitizer-winning playwright of Wit, speaks at an Ethics Forum on "Our Stories, Our Selves: Ethical Communication in Medicine," and visits classes in English and Theatre.

 The center hosts a panel discussion on "Gun Rights, Responsibilities, and Regulations," featuring Davidson professors Lance Stell and Andrew O'Geen, and law-enforcement officers Jeanne Miller, Carolyn McMackin, and Kerr Putney.
 Gloria Bui '14 and Betsy Gammon '14 describe their summer research experiences in biomedical ethics at the Mayo Clinic.
 Prof. Dave Perry lectures on "Using Software to Reinforce Academic Integrity: An Assessment of Turnitin.com," and attends the annual meeting of the American Society for Bioethics and Humanities.

 Zama Coursen-Neff '93 of Human Rights Watch lectures on "Promoting the Rights of Children in the Midst of Armed Conflict," speaks to Bonner Scholars, and promotes a new HRW student internship for the summer 2014 to be posted by the Center for Career Development and funded by the Vann Center.
 Dr. Steven Miles of the University of Minnesota lectures on "Ending Impunity for Physicians Who Abet Torture," and talks with Medical Humanities classes about his book on the Hippocratic Oath; his visit is funded by the Richard Davoud Donchian Foundation.